Top-down view of a gluten-free cookie cake with two slices cut and slightly pulled apart, revealing soft texture and decorated frosting.

 • Gluten-Free Flour Blend – I tested this recipe with Bob’s Red Mill 1-to-1 Gluten-Free Baking Flour (in the blue bag), which already contains xanthan gum.
 For best results, I recommend weighing the flour instead of measuring with a measuring cup.

-• Cornstarch – Softens the crumb and gives the cookie cake a more tender, bakery-style texture.
+• Cornstarch – This is what softens the crumb and gives it a more tender, bakery-style texture.
 Don’t skip it.

 • Unsalted Butter – Make sure it’s softened to room temperature.